flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 **Exceptions allowed**: No

 The appid has >=6 components after splitting at each `.`.
-Applications must try to have at most 5 components.
+Applications must try to have at most 6 components.

 This is not checked for runtimes or baseapps.

 Please follow the [app id guidelines](/docs/for-app-authors/requirements#application-id) for more information.

-### appid-domain-not-found
+### appid-url-check-internal-error

 **Exceptions allowed**: No

-The domain could not be determined from the appid.
+The URL could not be determined from the appid.
 This is an internal error for the linter.

 ### appid-url-not-reachable

-**Exceptions allowed**: No
+**Exceptions allowed**: Yes, one a case-by-case basis

 The URL determined from the domain portion of the appid was not reachable.